wvanderwey/ROP/ROP-output-details.md

 --,57012335,6698066,4632060,7223406,2342899,1298331,0,28870771,2382707,2336668,534336,7441,337688,1646293
 ```

 This module also provide the option to get the detailed information about the reads assignment to the genomic categories.
 Choose the `--perCategory` option and get the genomic category for each mapped read.
-A separate file (with reads assignments) per chromosome will be created.
+A separate file per chromosome will be created (e.g. `mappedReads.22.genomicFeature`).

-An example of `mappedReads.22.genomicFeature` corresponding to reads assigment to the genomic features from chr22 is presented bellow.
+An example of a file corresponding to chr22 i.e. reads assigned to genomic features from chr22

 ```
 SRR1146076.3540543,22,junction